-Traditionally, there are several different transportation methods that can be used to ensure that the correct organ reaches the recipient in optimal condition.
-Organs can be taken in a car, on commercial airlines, with or without board couriers, or by a charter flight to their final destination.
+Traditionally, there are several different organ transplant transportation methods that can be used to ensure that the correct organ reaches the recipient in optimal condition.
+These life saving organs can be delivered in a car, on commercial airlines, with or without board couriers, or by a charter flight to their final destination.

 Risks of Transporting Living Organs

-While this transportation process may appear efficient, there are several risks involved in transporting live organs.
+While the organ transport delivery process may appear efficient, there are several risks involved in transporting live organs.
 For example, a delay in travel time can arise as a result of an accident with the transportation vehicle, a delay or cancellation of the flight, traffic or even the driver getting lost on their way to the hospital.

-It has been estimated that approximately 1.5% of organs will never make it to their recipient, whereas nearly 4% of organs will experience two or more hours of unexpected travel delays.
+It has been estimated that approximately 1.5% of donated organs will never make it to their recipient, whereas nearly 4% of organs will experience two or more hours of unexpected travel delays.
 In addition, it is estimated that about 14% of all donated organs will be discarded for various reasons, one of which is attributed to a reduced quality of the organ.

-Developing the Ideal Organ Transport Drone
+Developing the Ideal Organ Delivery Drone Operation

-In addition to ensuring that their drone remained within the regulatory structure required by the Federal Aviation Administration (FAA), Scalea and Stewart also needed to create a drone capable of carrying the additional weight of the organ and its cardboard cooler, as well as the various cameras and sensors needed to monitor the organ during its flight.
+In addition to ensuring that their transport drone remained within the regulatory structure required by the Federal Aviation Administration (FAA), Scalea and Stewart also needed to create an aerial vehicle capable of carrying the additional weight of the organ and its cardboard cooler, as well as the various cameras and sensors needed to monitor the organ during its flight.

-Once the kidney was ready for takeoff, it was flown 2.6 miles from St. Agnes Hospital to the University of Maryland Hospital in downtown Baltimore.
-Depending on traffic, the drive between these two hospitals can typically take between 15-20 minutes; however, the use of Scalea and Stewart’s drone reduced this travel duration to only 10 minutes.
+Once the kidney was ready for takeoff, it was flown 2.6 miles via drone delivery from St. Agnes Hospital to the University of Maryland Hospital in downtown Baltimore.
+Depending on traffic, the drive between these two hospitals can typically take between 15-20 minutes; however, the use of Scalea and Stewart’s transport drone reduced this travel duration to only 10 minutes.

 There are currently over 290,000 drones registered by the FAA for commercial uses ranging from law enforcement to disaster management.
 The victory of this revolutionary organ transplant delivery, which resulted in a successful transplant for the patient, is the first step in creating the fastest, safest and least expensive method for organ transplant delivery.

-Sources and Further Reading
+References and Further Reading